CodeFromAnywhere/print-folder/README.md

 - Works with serverless optimised version of puppeteer (same as [here](https://www.umuttufanoglu.dev/blog/using-puppeteer-in-nextjs))
 - Prints all text-only pages into a HTML based on its markdown.
 - HTML is printed directly

+# Todo

+- Test this in a serverless environment with zip upload and pdf as downloadable response with redirect